Why is Everyone Obsessed With Hummus?

 Think about it.
 It’s one of the only dips that pretty much everyone loves, so it’s not controversial.
 It’s been around for yonks.
 Seriously, we challenge you to think of one party growing up, through your teens and in adulthood where hummus wasn’t present.
 That’s how you know that it’s reliable and steadfast.
 It’s cheap, easy to make and honestly, extremely hard to screw up.
 Plus, it’s pretty good for you too.

 All things considered, there is quite simply nothing better than eating this delightful Middle Eastern food at a restaurant made by those who know best.
 The Middle Eastern restaurants in Sydney are a breeding ground for some of the best hummus going.
 You’ll find creative takes on it alongside traditional recipes.
 As well as hummus paired with things you didn’t even know hummus could be paired with.
 And who doesn’t want to know where the best hummus in Sydney is, right?
+(For you Melburnians, look here for the best Middle Eastern restaurants in Melbourne.)

 So look, whether you’re deep in the hummus memes trap or if you simply enjoy this iconic chickpea dip like a normal person, put down your cheap (albeit delicious) $2 tub and pay the Middle Eastern restaurants in Sydney a visit.
 You’ll no doubt find the best hummus in Sydney.
 We did.